rustyrussell/secp256k1-py/README.md

   `LIB_TARBALL_URL` to point to a newer commit.

 - During 'install':
-  If an existing (system) installation of libsecp256k1 is found (either in the default library locations or in the location pointed to by the environment variable `LIB_DIR`) it is used as before.

-  Due to the way the way cffi modules are implemented it is necessary to perform this detection in the cffi build module `_cffi_build/build.py` as well as in `setup.py`.
+  To support (future) use of system libsecp256k1, and because of the way the way cffi modules are implemented it is necessary to perform system library detection in the cffi build module `_cffi_build/build.py` as well as in `setup.py`.
 For that reason some utility functions have been moved into a `setup_support.py` module which is imported from both.

-  If however no existing installation can be found the bundled source code is used to build a library locally that will be statically linked into the CFFI extension.
+  By default, the bundled source code is used to build a library locally that will be statically linked into the CFFI extension.

-  By default only the `recovery` module will be enabled in this bundled version as it is the only one not considered to be 'experimental' by the libsecp256k1 authors.
-It is possible to override this and enable all modules by setting the environment variable `SECP_BUNDLED_EXPERIMENTAL`.
+  You can set the environment variable `SECP_BUNDLED_NO_EXPERIMENTAL` to disable all experimental modules except the `recovery` module.